RedHatNordicsSA/linux4win/content/assign3.md

 ```
 ssh-copy-id 192.168.121.214
 ```
-When promted input the password of user rhel(redhat)
+When promted input the password of user rhel

 ## Add servers to the graphical user interface(GUI)